ryanstrug/Irony/README.md

 # Flesch Readability Index Calculator
 This is my implementation of the Flesch Readability Index in Python.

+## Copyright
+This entire work is Copyright (c) 2014 Ryan Strug.
+All Rights Reserved.

 ## The title: Irony
 One of the biggest selling points of the Python programming language is its legibility, so I figured what better way to demonstrate my Python ability on GitHub than to implement Flesch's readability algorithm.